 Using Bridges In Your Sales Call

-A bridge is a brief phrase that links a fact about our product or service to a stated benefit and it implies a causal relationship.
-Think of the bridge as helping your prospect cross over from the hard, real-world fact to the more tenuous and desirable benefit.
+A bridge is a brief phrase linking a fact about our product or service to a stated benefit.
+It implies a causal relationship.
+Think of the bridge as helping your prospect cross over from a hard, real-world fact to the more tenuous and desirable benefit.
 Words and phrases that you can use as bridges in your sales presentation include: